 As a rule, DNA testing must be conducted to determine whether a married man is actually the biological father.
 If so, he obviously will not be able to disestablish paternity.
 If he is not, then paternity might be disestablished.
 It is not always automatic.

-It depends when and how the man in question became aware of this fact.
+It depends on when and how the man in question became aware of this fact.
 If a married man learns he is the biological father of his wife’s child, he must take immediate action to disestablish paternity.
 If he waits too long to file a petition, a judge may deny his claim.

 Under Illinois law, unmarried men have the ability to sign a Voluntary Acknowledgement of Paternity form to establish parental rights and responsibilities over a child.
-In order to be legally valid in Illinois, this form must be completed properly, and must be signed by both the mother and the father.
+In order to be legally valid in Illinois, this form must be completed properly and must be signed by both the mother and the father.

 As was mentioned, you can no longer simply rescind paternity after 60 days have passed.
-To terminate paternity after 60 days of official acknowledgement, an unmarried man must file a petition with the court.
+To terminate paternity after 60 days of official acknowledgment, an unmarried man must file a petition with the court.
 In disestablishment of paternity proceedings, you will be required to prove the initial form was signed because of duress, fraud, or a mistake in material fact.

 Discuss Your Case with Our Aurora Paternity Lawyers Today

 At Keller Legal Services, our Illinois paternity attorneys are skilled, attentive advocates for clients.
 If you have questions or concerns about disestablishing paternity, we can help.
-To set up a free, no obligation consultation with a family law attorney, please contact us today.
-With law offices in Naperville, Aurora and Bolingbrook, we represent parents and families throughout the entire Chicago region.
+To set up a free, no-obligation consultation with a family law attorney, please contact us today.
+With law offices in Naperville, Aurora, and Bolingbrook, we represent parents and families throughout the entire Chicago region.